promplate/pyth-on-line/packages/hmr/README.md

 </div>

+> [!TIP]
+> This branch has been merged into `main`.
+If you came here from PyPI, please switch to the `main` branch for the latest updates.

 HMR means Hot Module Reload / [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
 It is a feature that allows part of your app to be updated at runtime without a full rerun.

 - The module whose source file **you changed** will rerun